Awards, Scholarships, & Internships

 - The South Carolina Association of Certified Public Accountants (SCACPA) has several scholarships available to rising Junior and Senior Accounting majors.
 For a complete listing and printable applications, click here!

 Statement on Non-Interim Term Internships

 The faculty members of the Department of Accounting and Finance recognize the importance of practical work experience in informing students of the demands of their chosen profession.
 The work-place can be a meaningful laboratory for exploring interests, ideas, and issues of business ethics.

 The practice of interning with business enterprises as a student can be an exciting and rewarding experience in the best of circumstances, and a tedious, disappointing experience if not properly administered.
 We have learned from years of experience that the businesses that offer compensated internships tend to have greater expectations upon student performance, and as a result offer more rewarding experiences, than those that expect gratis internships.

 It is not the intent of the Department of Accounting and Finance to measure each internship, compensated and gratis, in terms of its merit to the learning experience of the student.
 The constraints of time and place prohibit this.
 Therefore, the Department neither endorses nor solicits specific internships.
 Rather, we serve as a conduit to bring together students with internship interests, and businesses with a desire to serve future professionals.
 When available, notices are displayed in a conspicuous place to inform students of opportunities.
 Moreover, the Career Services Office posts opportunities when contacted by employers.
 Although individual faculty members have in the past, and will continue to sponsor internship placements, they are solely at the discretion of the faculty member.
-Opportunities for internship or questions about the Department of Accounting, Business, and Finance may be directed to:

-Chairman of Accounting, Business and Finance
+Dept. of Accounting, Business and Finance

 429 N. Church St.